nukep/Dockerfiles/minecraft/README.md

 ## How to use this image

-### Test it out (temporary)

-*Warning: **This is not recommended for running long-term servers!***
-(see Start a new server)

-    docker run --rm -it -p 12345:25565 nukep/minecraft

-This will create a Minecraft world on port 12345.
-As all world data is ephemeral, all data is destroyed once the Docker container is removed.
-In this case, the container is removed when the server is stopped.

-Once the container is started, you'll be prompted to agree to the Minecraft EULA.
-If you agree, you'll be thrown into the server console.

-### Start a new server (long-term)
+### Create a new server

     docker run -it --name=my-server -v /path/to/minecraft/data:/data
     -p 12345:25565 nukep/minecraft

-This will start a Minecraft world on port 12345.
-The world data is persistent, as the `/data` volume is mounted.
+This will create a Minecraft server on port 12345.
+The world data is stored on the host at `/path/to/minecraft/data`.

-`/path/to/minecraft/data` is replaced with the location of an existing Minecraft world (contains `server.properties`), or an empty directory.
+`/path/to/minecraft/data` is replaced with either the location of an existing Minecraft world (contains `server.properties`), or an empty directory.

-Once the container is started, you'll be prompted to agree to the Minecraft EULA if eula.txt does not exist.
+If a new world is created, you'll be prompted to agree to the Minecraft EULA.
-You will not be asked again if you have agreed beforehand.
+You will not be asked to agree again if you have agreed beforehand.
-If you agree, you'll be thrown into the server console.

 If you want to exit and keep the server running, enter the escape sequence `Ctrl+P, Ctrl+Q`.
 This will deattach you from the Docker container.

+### Quick test

+    docker run --rm -it -p 12345:25565 nukep/minecraft

+This will create a _temporary_ Minecraft world on port 12345.
+All data, along with the container itself, is **destroyed** once the Docker container is stopped.

+Once the container is started, you'll be prompted to agree to the Minecraft EULA.
+If you agree, you'll be thrown into the server console.

 ### Stop the server

     docker stop name-of-your-server

-This will gracefully stop the server. **No world data will be lost**, as long as `--rm` is not passed to the Docker container.
+This will gracefully stop the server. **All world data will be saved**.

 You can alternatively attach the container with `docker attach` and issue the `/stop` command.